 age > 9 && age <= 13 years old me

-Dad upgraded System with Autocad and DWG drawing files, with Windows 95, and I was introduced to another command “win” to start GUI version!
+With inception of Windows 95, Dad upgraded system with Autocad and DWG drawing files to move from paper-based floor plans to more digitalized version.
+That’s the time I was introduced to another one of commands “win” to start GUI version!

 Windows 98 and NT/2000 (learned how to boot and install) made me learn those Folder.htt (HTML Template for folder layouts) and Desktop.ini (autoruns, drive icons, and labels) tweaks and animated cursors (.ani) and GIF files!

-This is the time when I had dial-up 56K modem making sound, and saw (not-so-clear) internals of ILOVEYOU and Redlof via Notepad and tried to stop folder.htt being spread all over the drive and floppy. :facepalm
+This is the time when I had dial-up 56K modem making sound, and saw (not-so-clear) internals of ILOVEYOU and Redlof via Notepad and tried to stop folder.htt being spread all over the drive and floppy disk. :facepalm

 age > 13 && age <= 17 years old me